 ESA alumni work as fire fighters, EMS personnel and industrial safety personnel throughout Canada.

-Extra TrainingEMR, EMT and Professional Fire Fighter Programs are extensive and provide more training than is required through accreditation.
+Extra TrainingEMR, PCP and Fire Fighter Programs (Enhanced and Flex) are extensive and provide more training than is required through accreditation.

 Instructor QualificationsESA faculty members work in the emergency, emergency prehospital, or hospital environment.
 With their practical real-life experience, they represent a wide range of EMS, fire fighting, nursing and education backgrounds.
 As career personnel, they instruct based on their experience and teach up-to-date procedures.

 Small Class Sizes and Low Student to Instructor RatiosClass sizes at ESA are capped depending on the program.
 Practical training ratios are typically 6 students per instructor.

 Online LearningESA students in the EMR, PCP and Fire programs use tablets or laptops during their studies at ESA.
 This allows continuing integration of E-Books, online resources, YouTube and online learning.

 EMR students use E-Learning both in a pre-study section and during the theory portion of their classes.

 PCP students use a tablet during theory classes and also throughout their practicums.